Hamlet (RSC, dir Gregory Doran, Novello Theatre) **

 Never having seen Godot before, I went with a light heart: I knew that it might well be something that I wouldn’t enjoy, but I also knew that if these two couldn’t make it work, then it could simply be written off as a piece for which I don’t have the intellectual capacity.

 McKellen and Stewart were, simply brilliant by virtue of the fact that they managed to put the real star of the show to the fore: Beckett himself.
-Their considerable acting skills and Sean Mathias’ directing ensured that far from being a play consisting 4301of two old men talking about nothing, it became a wonderfully uplifting journey through static - or cyclical, depending on which way you look at it – time.
+Their considerable acting skills and Sean Mathias’ directing ensured that far from being a play consisting of two old men talking about nothing, it became a wonderfully uplifting journey through static - or cyclical, depending on which way you look at it – time.
 Simon Callow’s brutal and grotesque Pozzo provided horror and light relief in equal quantities, while the bizarre Lucky (Ronald Pickup) was distressing to watch.
 As for the leads themselves: they eked humour out of every line.
 It was a production full of pathos, but ultimately uplifting: two men in the twilight of their lives, watching time tick by, but making the most of every second of their lives by enjoying each other’s company.
 A better depiction of friendship I have never seen before.
 The production also seemed to emphasise just how Irish the play is: men talking about nothing, for days on end, and yet remaining stoically upbeat about the future (with lashings of healthy cynicism thrown in).
 The best was left until last: the vaudeville curtain call, with bowler hats the stars of the show, was a wonderful way to leave this magnificent production.

 Michael Grandage is without doubt the director du jour and having seen his Donmar-on-West-End-residency productions of Ivanov and Twelfth Night, as well as his superb Othello last year, I had high hopes for his Hamlet (****).
 For those who hadn’t been to the RSC version, there was a feeling of going off to Bristol University having missed out on Cambridge: probably a decent experience, but not the unforgettable, lifechanging affair that seeing David Tennant might have been.

-By contrast to the RSC’s patchy effort, this jude_lawwas a simpler affair: a Jude Law tour de force.
+By contrast to the RSC’s patchy effort, this was a simpler affair: a Jude Law tour de force.
 Law, a much underrated Hollywood actor in my opinion (his performance in Closer is the highlight of a superb film), covered a vast range of emotions and philosophies throughout, but always emphasising the confusion and self-doubt that the Prince feels.
 Whether berating those around him for their moral flimsiness or demonstrating Shakespeare’s exquisite existentialist soliloquies, Law engaged with the audience from the word go and never let up.

 It occurred to me that perhaps Law was projecting a little of himself into the part; he has always been an enigma, with rumours of a cold heart where women are concerned and just the other day was pictured lashing out at a photographer.
 I wondered if he had managed to put himself not only in Hamlet’s shoes, but in his mind as well.